• Skip to primary navigation

 Moqueca is a traditional Brazilian dish usually made with seafood.
 It can have a variety of fish and/or shellfish, such as shrimp.
 I first tried Moqueca at A Vista Restaurante, the rooftop restaurant in the Sao Paulo Museum of Modern Art.

 There are two versions of Moqueca in Brazil and this recipe is a combination or inspiration from both of them.
-First, there is Moqueca Baiana (from the state of Bahia, Brazil) that was influenced by African and Portuguese cuisines by adding dendê palm oil and coconut milk, respectively.
-Second, there is Moqueca Capixaba, which is a combination of Brazilian and Portuguese cuisine and is made with lighter oils, such as extra-virgin olive oil, instead of dendê palm oil.
+First, there is Moqueca Baiana (from the state of Bahia, Brazil) that was influenced by African and Portuguese cuisines by adding dendê oil (a red palm oil) and coconut milk, respectively.
+Second, there is Moqueca Capixaba, which is a combination of Brazilian and Portuguese cuisine and is made with lighter oils, such as extra-virgin olive oil, instead of dendê oil.

 Quick note!
 This post contains affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.
 This commission is what helps me keep this blog afloat :).
 I also share these links because I have used the products, genuinely love them, and want you to know exactly what I used.